 This stone tile backsplash has neutral undertones that offer a subtle compliment to the dark stained wood and white shiplap finishes.
-If you’re hesitant about choosing stone for a kitchen backsplash, remember that it doesn’t have to be a stark color or extraordinary design to be beautiful.
-Often times, the unique texture of stone is enough to give the room a high quality finish.
+If you’re hesitant about choosing a stone for a kitchen backsplash, remember that it doesn’t have to be a stark color or extraordinary design to be beautiful.
+Oftentimes, the unique texture of the stone is enough to give the room a high quality finish.
 Try pairing a basic stone backsplash with white cabinets for a simple yet beautiful design.

 With white cabinets, there are lots of different options for stone backsplash.
 This monochromatic kitchen features a white stone backsplash that blends seamlessly with the rest of the decor.
 Since the mosaic tiles have slight variations in texture and color, they stand out in their own unique way, without demanding too much attention.
 This stone backsplash is a fresh change from the subway tile traditionally installed with white cabinets.

 5. Warm Undertones